Deconstructed Eggplant Parmesan

 - Add the tomatoes, salt, pepper, and sugar.
 As the tomatoes cook and soften, mash them with a fork to help them form a chunky, rustic sauce.
 Cook the tomatoes for approximately 5-6 minutes, or until broken down and slightly thickened.

-- If using the sauce for Deconstructed Eggplant Parmesan, spoon the sauce over the pasta and then top with Parmesan Crusted Eggplant (recipe follows).
+- If using the sauce for Deconstructed Eggplant Parmesan, spoon the sauce over the pasta and then top with the Crispy Baked Eggplant (recipe follows).
 Sprinkle with the mozzarella cheese and serve with freshly grated Parmesan, if desired.
 I often put the plates under the broiler for a minute or so, watching closely, to thoroughly melt the mozzarella.

 - Garnish with additional torn basil, if desired.

 Choose the amount of pasta based on whether you like your pasta extra saucy or not.
 I like a high ratio of sauce to pasta so often use the lesser amount of pasta.

 Perfect all by themselves or dipped in your favorite marinara sauce, these tasty mouthfuls are best with smaller eggplant and often vanish straight from the baking sheet in our house!
 If you can save them, they make a perfect topper for a simple “deconstructed” eggplant Parmesan.